-- 1 possible adversaries, and ourselves how would we fight and - win a war in Asia, should that ever become necessary. - Finally, there is this delicate issue of political - 4 warfare.
-As Senator Reed mentioned, what is our counter to - 5 the narrative that the Chinese are pushing across much of - 6 Asia in which we are portrayed as internally divided, as - 7 unable to solve our domestic problems, as inward-turning, - 8 unreliable, and potentially dangerous, while China presents - 9 itself as the wave of the future -- economically dynamic, - 10 efficient, unthreatening, nonjudgmental, loaded with cash, - 11 and eager to do business. - 12 In this regard, it seems to me that it would be a - 13 serious mistake, strategic as well as moral, to drop the - 14 subjects of human rights and universal values from our - 15 discussions with and about China.
-Our commitment to these - 16 values and our demonstrated willingness to defend them are - 17 still among our greatest assets.
-And being seen to abandon - 18 them in the face of China's growing wealth and power will - 19 embolden Beijing and other authoritarian regimes, and - 20 discourage our allies and demoralize those people in China - 21 and around the world who often at great personal risk - 22 continue to advocate for freedom. - Thank you very much. - 24 [The prepared statement of Dr. Friedberg follows:]
+3 Finally, there is this delicate issue of political warfare.
+As Senator Reed mentioned, what is our counter to 4 the narrative that the Chinese are pushing across much of 5 6 Asia in which we are portrayed as internally divided, as 7 unable to solve our domestic problems, as inward-turning, 8 unreliable, and potentially dangerous, while China presents 9 itself as the wave of the future -- economically dynamic, 10 efficient, unthreatening, nonjudgmental, loaded with cash, 11 and eager to do business.

+12 In this regard, it seems to me that it would be a 13 serious mistake, strategic as well as moral, to drop the subjects of human rights and universal values from our 14 discussions with and about China.
+Our commitment to these 15 16 values and our demonstrated willingness to defend them are still among our greatest assets.
+And being seen to abandon 17 them in the face of China's growing wealth and power will 18 19 embolden Beijing and other authoritarian regimes, and 20 discourage our allies and demoralize those people in China 21 and around the world who often at great personal risk 22 continue to advocate for freedom.

+23 Thank you very much.

+24 [The prepared statement of Dr. Friedberg follows:] 25